gits5213/bullish/README.md

 - > mvn compile
 - > mvn install
 - > mvn test
+- > allure serve (report will open on the browser)

 ## There are many way to execute test
     - Option#1 (Execute Test for rest of time)